 Content continues below ad

 Filippo-Bannino/ShutterstockLocated off of the coast of Trapani in western Sicily, Favignana is a favorite destination for local Sicilians while being relativity unknown to foreign visitors.
 The island is easily connected to Sicily via hydrofoils and private boats, and is coveted for its untouched landscapes and crystalline waters, which many believe to be some of the best for snorkeling and scuba diving in Italy.
 For wine aficionados, a trip to Favignana wouldn't be complete without a stop at the island's only wine producer.
+Check out these best cruises for every type of traveler.

 Gaya Island, Malaysia